 121 C. Kress, 'On the Outer Limits of Crimes against Humanity: The Concept of Organisation within the Policy Requirement: Some Reflections on the March 2010 ICC Kenya Decision' in Leiden Journal of International Law, 23 (2010), p.
-861
+861 policy of an organisation within the state.
+For example, if the military, police, or intelligence organs of a state formulate a separate policy that does not include the overall policy of the state".122 Further to ILC Principles of State Responsibility, an organisational policy could also include "non-state actors acting for and on behalf of a state".123

-- 91. Bassiouni opines that the inclusion of an organisational policy in the Rome Statute was not intended to widen the scope of application to non-State actors, but rather "refers to the policy of an organisation within the state.
-For example, if the military, police, or intelligence organs of a state formulate a separate policy that does not include the overall policy of the state".
-Further to ILC Principles of State Responsibility, an organisational policy could also include "non-state actors acting for and on behalf of a state".
-123 - 92.
-Bassiouni concedes that the scope of crimes against humanity may need to evolve though the ICC's jurisprudence beyond state-related structures in order to address the changing morphology of the international system, namely, due to civil wars or weak state structures, the infrastructure within traditional state models can be dominated by quasi-State structures.
-This extension should nonetheless be confined to non-state actors, which have some of the characteristics of a state "such as de facto control of a defined territory and its population, and exercise dominion and control over some territory and population", and they must act pursuant to an organisational policy.
-Bassiouni justifies the latter restriction by reference to the evolution of international humanitarian law, and the historical dependence of crimes against humanity on IHL, and further argues that this evolution was driven by the need to address the same type of victimization as WWII: 126
+92. Bassiouni concedes that the scope of crimes against humanity may need to evolve though the ICC's jurisprudence beyond state-related structures in order to address the changing morphology of the international system, namely, due to civil wars or weak state structures, the infrastructure within traditional state models can be dominated by quasi-State structures.124 This extension should nonetheless be confined to non-state actors, which have some of the characteristics of a state "such as de facto control of a defined territory and its population, and exercise dominion and control over some territory and population", and they must act pursuant to an organisational policy.125 Bassiouni justifies the latter restriction by reference to the evolution of international humanitarian law, and the historical dependence of crimes against humanity on IHL, and further argues that this evolution was driven by the need to address the same type of victimization as WWII:126